 I personally don’t like to go into a lot of detail with people.
 If I’ve tried their “plan x” I’ll tell them, but that’s usually where I’ll draw the line.
 I don’t go into the list of excuses like my meds or insurance, etc. They may just suggest dropping all my meds to try their magic elixir and give me the same shameful glance when I don’t.

 Most people I know that suffer from a chronic illness also struggle with feelings of guilt.
 We wish we could do more, be more and enjoy more.
 If we’re no longer able to work, we have the guilt that we’re not helping to support our families and our health stops us from being able to contribute in other ways at home.

 Canceling plans is harder on us than they’ll ever realize.
 More than anything, we want to participate in normal life with those we love.
 To us, it’s one more event we have to miss out on.

 Honestly, binge watching Netflix from a recliner gets old.
 We’d rather do almost anything else.

-When you’re not able to do the things you think/wish you should be doing and your not able to participate in things with your family, it tends to take a hit to your self-esteem.
-You can’t help but wonder if others really believe you and your symptoms.
-Even if they do believe you, you wonder if they think you use your illness as an excuse sometimes.
+When we’re not able to do the things others think/wish we should be doing, and we’re not able to participate in things with our families, it tends to take a hit to our self-esteem.
+We can’t help but wonder if others really believe us and our symptoms.
+Even if they do believe us, we wonder if they think we’re using our illness as an excuse at times.

-Then there’s the lack of outward signs from invisible illnesses – people can’t see you’re sick.
-They see us as over-weight/underweight, having skin rashes – all the way to looking perfectly “normal” as you’re getting out of your car in a handicapped parking space or grabbing the motorized shopping carts at the grocery store.
+Then there’s the lack of outward signs from invisible illnesses – people can’t see we’re sick.
+They see us as over-weight/underweight, having skin rashes – all the way to looking perfectly “normal” as we’re getting out of our car in a handicapped parking space or grabbing the motorized shopping carts at the grocery store.

 We see the sideways glances or the blatant stares.
 We just don’t have the energy to explain it to them and frankly, we shouldn’t have to.